AaltoSciComp/scicomp-docs/help/garage.rst

 * **Mondays** also have NBE/PHYS IT present.
 * **Tuesdays**
 * **Wednesdays** also have NBE/PHYS IT present.
 We also have more staff to help :doc:`jupyter.cs instructors/TAs </aalto/jupyterhub-instructors/index>`.
-On 2025-06-18 and 2025-06-25 we will have a :ref:`COMSOL Multiphysics<comsol>` focus day: someone from COMSOL (the company) plans to join.
+On 2025-08-13 we will have a :ref:`COMSOL Multiphysics<comsol>` focus day: someone from COMSOL (the company) plans to join.
 * **Thursdays**
 * **Fridays** also have CS IT present (at the beginning).